Table of Contents

 The technique of delivering a message using written symbols is referred to as written communication.
 In other terms, written communication refers to any message communicated between two or more people using written language.
 In our daily lives, we’ve seen several forms of written communication in the form of news.
 A message can be sent by email, letter, report, memo, and other forms of written communication.
 The information is affected by the vocabulary and grammar employed, writing style, precision, and clarity of the language used in written communication.

-As the world developed and communication broadened between city to city, country to country and final continent to continent; email, internet, websites, letters, proposals, telegrams, faxes, postcards, contracts, ads, brochures, and press releases were used to communicate with the outside world in writing.
+As the world developed and communication broadened from city to city, country to country and finally continent to continent; email, internet, websites, letters, proposals, telegrams, faxes, postcards, contracts, ads, brochures, and press releases were used to communicate with the outside world in writing.

 Communication is essential when it comes to business matters, specifically written communication.
 Therefore, in business, written communication is the most frequent mode of communication.
 As a result, it is considered essential among business talents.
 Memos, reports, bulletins, job descriptions, staff manuals, and electronic mail are all examples of internal written communication.